sarah-amalia/sarahpage/src/pages/blogs/faqs.md

 <details>
 <summary>What job can you do?</summary>

 My background is English, writing, and translation amd want to expand my expertise in tech.
 I may passionately do those kind of job along with my tech knowledge to support my work.
-I love researching and continous learning.
+I love researching, discussion, and continous learning.

 </details>